 The data partition should be replicated as needed.
 By default each DC where you install AuthLite will host a replica of the data partition.

 Supported platforms:

-- Windows 2008 R2 - Windows 2012 (R1/R2) - Windows 2016 (presently "Additional LSA Protection" is not supported) - Windows 2019 (presently "Additional LSA Protection" is not supported)
+- Windows 2008 R2 - Windows 2012 (R1/R2) - Windows 2016 (presently "Additional LSA Protection" is not supported) - Windows 2019 (presently "Additional LSA Protection" is not supported) - Windows 2022 (presently "Additional LSA Protection" is not supported)

 Read-only DCs